A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Deep Graph Clustering

+\textbf{Stage $\text{\uppercase\expandafter{\romannumeral3}}$: unified framework \& data fusion}.
 Although promising performance has been achieved, \cite{DAEGC} indicates that the previous methods are not designed for the specific clustering task.
 To design a clustering-directed method, \cite{DAEGC} propose a unified framework termed DAEGC with the attention-based graph encoder and clustering alignment loss adopted in deep clustering methods \cite{DEC,IDEC}.
 In the same year, \cite{GALA} designed a new symmetric graph auto-encoder architecture named GALA based on the Laplacian sharpening.
 Besides, \cite{AGC} proposes AGC model with an adaptive graph convolution to capture the clustering information in different neighbor hops.
 Subsequently, SDCN \cite{SDCN} and DFCN \cite{DFCN} verify the effectiveness of integrating structural information and attribute information by the delivery operator and the information fusion module, respectively.
 Then, to avoid the expensive costs of spectral clustering, \cite{mincutpool} formulate a continuous relaxation of the normalized minCUT problem and optimize the clustering objective with the GNN.
-It is worth mentioning that some graph pooling methods \cite{dmon,diffpool,SAG} also contribute to this field.
-Then, O2MAC \cite{O2MAC}, and MAGCN \cite{MAGCN} make attempts to exploit deep neural networks for attributed multi-view graph clustering via the multiple graph view reconstruction, and the view-consistency information learning, respectively.
+It is worth mentioning that some graph pooling methods \cite{DMoN,diffpool,SAG} also contribute to this field.
+Then, O2MAC \cite{O2MAC} and MAGCN \cite{MAGCN} make attempts to exploit deep neural networks for attributed multi-view graph clustering via the multiple graph view reconstruction and the view-consistency information learning, respectively.
 Besides, a self-supervised method SGCMC \cite{SGCMC} utilizes the clustering labels to guide the network learning, thus improving clustering performance.
+R-GAE \cite{R-GAE} rethink the graph-auto-encoder-based deep graph clustering methods by considering feature randomness and feature drift.
+And scTAG \cite{scTAG} apply the graph-auto-encoder-based methods to the single-cell RNA sequencing.